 And yet, with all this in common, they are two very different gardens – two very different faces of today’s modern country garden style!

-Both gardens have some wonderful lessons and inspiration for ‘ordinary gardeners’, and they are open together with the NGS on 11/12th June 2016.
+Both gardens have some wonderful lessons and inspiration for ‘ordinary gardeners’.

 Pheasant Farm – it has been a farmhouse for centuries.
 It was originally a 15th century hall house, onto which a 17th century farmhouse was attached.

 Pheasant Barn’s garden is literally carved out of an old farmyard, while Pheasant Farm has been surrounded by garden for hundreds of years.
 They both overlook the fields, marshes and creek at Oare (near Faversham), Kent.

 Both garden on a mixture of heavy clay and flint – and yet, although they face many similar challenges (heavy, wet soil and wind), and have the same aspect and climate, the garden owners have responded to those challenges in very different ways.

 Pheasant Barn was the old tithe barn attached to the farm, and its current garden has been a farmyard for centuries.
 Now they are two separate properties, each with a very different design approach and feel.

 Violets, tulips and an obelisk painted purple create the colour scheme at Pheasant Farm in spring – later in the year Erysimum ‘Bowles Mauve’, lavender, nepeta and roses pick up the theme of white, purple and blue.